Potato Salad Without Eggs

 Step One

-And, if you don’t have a pressure cooker, you can easily cook your potatoes on the stovetop.
-Just boil the whole potatoes for about 20 minutes, or until they are fork-tender.
+And, if you don’t have a pressure cooker, you can easily cook your potatoes on the stovetop in a large pot.
+Just boil the whole potatoes for a cooking time of about 20 minutes, or until they are fork-tender.

-You can use Russet potatoes, white potatoes, gold potatoes, or red potatoes for potato salad (see my full post on how to boil potatoes in the Instant Pot).
+You can use Russet potatoes, white potatoes, Yukon gold potatoes, waxy potatoes, new potatoes, or red potatoes for potato salad (see my full post on how to boil potatoes in the Instant Pot).

 Step Two